1923 FA Cup final: Impact of crowds on play

-In the week before the match, West Ham manager Syd King made a radio broadcast in which he observed that the size and quality of the Wembley pitch suited his side's wing play and passing style; but after the match his trainer Charlie Paynter attributed his team's defeat to the damage the pitch had suffered before kick-off, saying "It was that white horse thumping its big feet into the pitch that made it hopeless.
+In the week before the match, West Ham manager Syd King made a radio broadcast in which he observed that the size and quality of the Wembley pitch suited his side's fast wing play and passing style; but after the match his trainer Charlie Paynter attributed his team's defeat to the damage the pitch had suffered before kick-off, saying "It was that white horse thumping its big feet into the pitch that made it hopeless.
 Our wingers were tumbling all over the place, tripping up in great ruts and holes".

 The Bolton Evening News described the state of the playing surface:

+The referee had to adapt to having a crowd inside the field of play; the approach taken was to allow play to continue if the ball struck the crowd and came back into play, and only call a throw-in if the ball went off over the heads of the crowd.
+George Davis of the West Ham board observed that every one of the game's throw-ins was taken from inside the field of play.

+The players feared injuring the spectators on the pitch, while the players were put in danger by some of the fans.
+Some spectators would stick their feet out to try and trip the wingers, sometimes successfully.

 The view of the press, and one accepted by the defeated West Ham side, was that Bolton were the better side on the day, and adapted to the conditions better than West Ham did.
+Nevertheless, the final was described as "unquestionably the most unsatisfactory match ever decided in the history of the competition".